DNA Genealogy

 Society of Genetic Genealogy (ISOGG)

-check the number of markers that will be tested before choosing a test.
-For
+to check the number of markers that will be tested before choosing a test.
+For example,

-example, the Genographic Project looks at only 12
+the Genographic Project looks at only 12 markers,

-markers, while most laboratories and surname projects recommend testing at
+while most laboratories and surname projects recommend testing at least 25.
+The

-least 25.
-The more markers that are tested, the more discriminating and
+more markers that are tested, the more discriminating and powerful the results

-single nucleotide polymorphisms (SNPs).
-The test results are then compared to
+nucleotide polymorphisms (SNPs).
+The test results are then compared to another

-another project member's results to determine the time frame in which the two
+project member's results to determine the time frame in which the two people

-people shared a most recent common ancestor (MRCA).
-If the two tests match on
+shared a most recent common ancestor (MRCA).
+If the two tests match on 37

-37 markers, there is a 50% probability that the MRCA was fewer than 5
+markers, there is a 50% probability that the MRCA was fewer than 5 generations

-generations ago and a 90% probability that the MRCA was fewer than 17
+ago and a 90% probability that the MRCA was fewer than 17 generations ago.

 DNA samples were collected from